rosanna-smith/oni-downloader/README.md

 ## Enter the collection in vars.env

-Edit the vars.env file and add the collection you want to download in COLLECTION.
-The collection ID is available from https://data.ldaca.edu.au under the @id on a collection page of your choice.
+Copy a collection @id from https://data.ldaca.edu.au - this is available on any collection page of your choice under the @id section.
+Add the collection to the vars.env file.
+An example is shown below of the required format.

+COLLECTION='arcp://name,doi10.4225%2F35%2F555d661071c76'

 ## To run script